formspark/documentation/docs/customization/notification-email.md

 <input type="hidden" name="_email.from" value="John Doe" />
 ```

+Only values with alphanumeric characters, spaces, dashes and underscores are allowed.

-Note: you can't change the actual address.
+It is currently not possible to change the sender address.

 ## Template title